David L. Lopez

-David L. Lopez was a prominent builder, industrialist, slave owner, and defender of the Confederacy who lived in Charleston, South Carolina.
+David L. Lopez (1809-1884) was a builder, industrialist, slave owner, philanthropist, and defender of the Confederacy who lived in Charleston, South Carolina.

 Life

 Lopez was born on January 16, 1809, into a religiously observant Sephardi Jewish family of Portuguese descent.
 The Lopez family were shomer Shabbat, belonging to the traditionalist factor of Kahal Kadosh Beth Elohim.
 Lopez was one of twelve siblings.
 David Lopez Sr. (1750–1812) died two years after his son was born.
 Lopez Jr. was raised by his mother, Priscilla Moses Lopez (1775–1866), as well as by his siblings and enslaved African-Americans owned by the Lopez family.
 Legally, Lopez became a slave owner at age 2, because his father's will "bequeath[ed] in Manner aforesaid My Negro Boy Named Mathew (the Child of Nancy) and also two Union Bank Shares..."
 Lopez's paternal half-uncle was Aaron Lopez, a wealthy merchant, slave trader, and philanthropist in Rhode Island.